Frasan00/hysteria-orm/README.md

 - In order to run those script is necessary to have installed typescript and ts-node

+- If the package is installed globally you can use hysteria:
 1) hysteria create:migration {migrationName}
 2) hysteria run:migrations
 3) hysteria rollback:migrations

+- Else you can add an entry to your scripts in the package.json `"hysteria": "hysteria"`
+1) (npm run | yarn run) hysteria create:migration {migrationName}
+2) (npm run | yarn run) hysteria run:migrations
+3) (npm run | yarn run) hysteria rollback:migrations

 ## Create Table